How to Set Up a Tool Crib for Manufacturers

 Once you have identified the roles and responsibilities of those responsible for tool crib management, it's time to establish guidelines to ensure tools are used effectively.
 These might include:

 - Storing tools in designated areas or zones within each storage location

 - Labeling all equipment with unique identification numbers that correspond to calibration records on file

 - Ensuring no one other than authorized employees have access to the area where calibrated tools are stored

-Additionally, your company should develop procedures for minimizing risks related to theft or misuse by setting rules regarding who is allowed into these locations when they are not being supervised.
+Additionally, your company should develop procedures for minimizing risks related to theft or misuse by setting rules regarding who is allowed into these locations when they are not under supervision.
 For example, workers assigned as "gatekeepers" could be required to check IDs and verify supervisors' approval before allowing anyone into the tool crib area.

 By automatically tracking individual items from their point of purchase to their return upon being replaced by newer tools, you can minimize errors related to lost supplies and ensure a more organized workplace where employees have access to precisely what they need whenever they require it.

 Asset Panda offers manufacturers an end-to-end tracking solution that simplifies tool crib management with an all-in-one mobile app.
-Loaded with customizable features and easy to use, Asset Panda delivers clients a cost-effective approach to protecting their investment.
+Loaded with customizable features and easy-to-use features, Asset Panda delivers clients a cost-effective approach to protecting their investments.